jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/beginners-compilation.md

 {% challenge %}
 title: basic-mod2
+description: |
-description: A new modular challenge!
+  A new modular challenge!
 Take each number mod 41 and find the modular inverse for the result.
 Then map to the following character set - 1-26 are the alphabet, 27-36 are the decimal digits, and 37 is an underscore.
 Wrap your decrypted message in the picoCTF flag format (`picoCTF{decrypted_message}`).
+hints:
-hints: 1\.
-Do you know what the modular inverse is?<br>2\.
-The inverse modulo `z` of `x` is the number, `y` that when multiplied by `x` is 1 modulo `z`<br>3\.
-It's recommended to use a tool to find the modular inverses
+  - Do you know what the modular inverse is?
+  - The inverse modulo `z` of `x` is the number, `y` that when multiplied by `x` is 1 modulo `z`.
+  - It's recommended to use a tool to find the modular inverses.
 authors: Will Hong
 genre: crypto, prog
 solvers: enscribe